eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-23-3/index.md

 v23.3.0 of eccenca Corporate Memory Control adds the following new features:

 -   `project variable` command group
     - `create` command - create a new project variable
     - `delete` command - delete a project variable
     - `get` command - get the value or other data of a project variable
     - `list` command - list available project variables
     - `update` command - update data of an existing project variable
--   `admin workspace python open` command
+-   `admin workspace python` command group
-    -   Open a package pypi.org page in the browser
+    - `open` command - open a package pypi.org page in the browser
--   `admin workspace python list` command
-    -   `--available` option lists published packages
+    - `list --available` option - list published packages
--   `admin workspace python uninstall` command
-    -   `--all` option clean ups the whole python environment
+    - `uninstall --all` option - reset the whole python environment
+-   `project` command group
+    - `create --label` option - give a label for the created project
+    - `create --description` option - give a description for the created project
--   `dataset update` command
+-   `dataset` command group
-    -   Update the configuration of an existing dataset
+    - `update` command - update the configuration of an existing dataset
--   `workflow execute` command
+-   `workflow` command group
-    -   `--progress` option to show a execution progress bar
+    - `execute --progress` option - show a progress bar
-    -   more debug info when polling for workflow info
--   `admin store bootstrap` command
+-   `admin store` command group
-    -   `--remove` option to delete bootstrap data
+    - `bootstrap --remove` option - delete the bootstrap data
--   `project create` command
-    -   `--label` option to give a label for the created project
-    -   `--description` option to give a description for the created project

 v23.3.0 of eccenca Corporate Memory Control introduces the following changes:

+-   `workflow execute` command - more debug info when polling for workflow info
 -   Upgrade to `click` v8 (see Migration Notes).
 -   Upgrade to debian 12 based image: `3.11.6-slim-bookworm`

 ## Migration Notes